Home » Chromebook » Google’s Own ‘Seaboard’ – A Tegra 2 Powered Chrome OS Touch Device

 The SPI is probably where the boot loader code resides.
 The fact they called out 2MB leads me to believe they have more boot loader code than a normal tablet.
 This would be consistent with other Chrome OS platforms that also have more BIOS code than normal netbooks or notebooks.

-7. morocarlo says
+7. morocarlo Avatar

 Look this, asus say me that on Computex in Taipei we see the first Chrome OS tablet and netbooks 🙂